sdarlington/sdarlington.github.io/content/posts/2013-07-03-barcelona.md

 And that was about it, that was our weekend away.
 I guess the ultimate test is whether I would go back again, and the answer is a resounding Yes (even though I now have evidence that I have been!).
 We’ve now done all the obvious “tourist” sights but I think it’s the kind of city that would be pretty neat to just “hang out.”

 (There are [more pictures available on Flickr](http://www.flickr.com/photos/stephendarlington/sets/72157633355523863/) if you’re interested.)
+[^1]: Last year we travelled a lot less than usual, and even then mostly in the UK or for longer than a weekend.